ropensci/roweb3/content/blog/2021-07-02-ropensci-useR2021/index.md

 **Daniel Vartanian** will talk about his [mctq package](https://github.com/gipsousp/mctq) currently under review in [**mctq: An R Package for the Munich ChronoType Questionnaire**](https://www.conftool.org/user2021/index.php?page=browseSessions&form_session=32#paperID114), on Tuesday, July 6, ~12:45AM UTC / 5:45PM PDT.

 You can view the [conference schedule](https://user2021.r-project.org/program/schedule/) in the timezone of your choice.
 For a screen-reader-accessible version of the schedule, see the [schedule on ConfTool](https://www.conftool.org/user2021/sessions.php).
 Recordings of the presentations will be available after the conference.

-Did we miss anything?
-Tell us in the comments.
+We're all excited to hear your feedback.
+Come talk to us!